New Epsilon TV: Extra Channel

 His signature talk shows Zougla and Kitrinos Typos would also be featured in the programming block.
 The main news bulletin was first hosted by Giorgos Karameros, and later, by Giorgos Noulas.
-The channel was renamed to AB Channel in summer 2014.
-On June 4, 2018, the channel was replaced with Extra Channel, as New Epsilon TV would start airing from its former frequency.
+The channel was renamed to Extra Channel in summer 2014.
+On June 4, 2018, the channel was replaced as New Epsilon TV.
 Zoom TV was formerly included on Cosmote TV, on channel 664.
 The Greek version of BIB is currently available on Cosmote TV.

+In 2024, Kiopra Commercial Ltd. purchased the remaining 21,3% of the channel, owning 100% which was later sold to Dimitris Melissanidis and on September 28, 2025 was replaced by Naftemporiki TV.

 Programming

 The list includes productions by Zoom TV.
 Most of the shows listed were cancelled in late 2013, with certain shows and presentators moving to Vriones' other stations, Extra Channel and E Channel.